Top 10 Retro Running Sneakers for 2025 - Deffest Sneaker Buyer's Guide (Plus 5 Bonus Classics)

 Looking for the perfect pair of old-school running shoes with that unmistakable 1970s and 80s vibe?
 You’re in the right place.
 This year’s lineup of our top 10 retro running sneakers, plus 5 bonus classics, blends sleek heritage design, low-profile silhouettes, and timeless colorways with modern comfort.

-Before we get to the list, we want to mention that our own rewindrunning.com shop sells many of these pairs in addition to killer vintage 70s and 80s running apparel and gear by Nike, Adidas, and more.
+Before we get to the list, we want to mention that our own rewindrunning.com shop has old school vintage 70s and 80s running apparel and gear by Nike, Adidas, and more.

 Whether you’re a collector, a lifestyle sneaker fan, or just love vintage-inspired footwear, this new revamped guide features the best reissues and throwback models for 2025.